LukasWoodtli/WebPage/pelican/content/object_databases.md

 ## Byte-code Enhancement

-- Code which creates shema object in DB
+- Code which creates schema object in DB
 - Code for writing and reading to and from DB
 - Code for accessing attribute values